-So we’ve created this guide on how to choose a gym name which will make life easier.
-Whether you’re starting a CrossFit, boxing gym, or Pilates studio, it’ll show you:
+So we’ve created this guide on how to choose a fitness business or gym name which will make life easier.
+Whether you’re starting a CrossFit box, Pilates studio, or product company, it’ll show you:

 - How to get creative beyond the usual fitness business name ideas

 - Apply the little-known naming frameworks that big marketing agencies use

 - How to make progress if you’re still not 100% on a name

 Plus there’s a cheat sheet, complete with 50 creative fitness brand and gym name ideas to inspire you.
 Download the cheat sheet here…